• Reading time:25 mins read

 • The camera needs better adaptation.

-#19 Celestron TrailSeeker 20-60x80mm Spotting Scope
+19# Celestron TrailSeeker 20-60x80mm Spotting Scope

 Celestron TrailSeeker 20-60x80mm Spotting Scope

 Celestron TrailSeeker Spotting Scope with the 80 mm objective of 20-60x zoom magnification allows to focus quickly on a subject, then fine-tune the image with a dual focus mechanism.
 Celestron TrailSeeker Spotting Scope is compatible with Celestron NexYZ 3-Axis Universal Smartphone Adapter that takes photos and video through the eyepiece.
-Celestron TrailSeeker Fluid Pan sturdy aluminum Tripod has four-section legs and a tripod case with shoulder strap.
+Celestron TrailSeeker Fluid Pan sturdy aluminum Tripod has four-section legs and a tripod case with a shoulder strap.

 Video review